 Typical Price Point: $24-36 PEPM

 Overview: SagePeople is a scalable HRIS solution designed to be payroll-agnostic and best suited for global organizations.
 SagePeople is built on the Salesforce platform which makes it a very scalable, secure platform with high quality reporting.
-They do not offer a payroll module, but are experiencing at integrating with a variety of leading payroll providers in the US and abroad.
+They do not offer a payroll module, but are experienced at integrating with a variety of leading payroll providers in the US and abroad.
 SagePeople can be a great fit for companies that need a single source of truth for a complex global workforce

 Average Customer Size: 150-2,500 employees

 Typical Price Point: $14-20 PEPM